Wireless Remote Control with micro:bit

 When the micro:bit is powered up, we'll want it set up the radio to a certain channel.
 In this case, we set the radio block to

 1 just like experiment 1.
-Then we'll want to check if the P16 button is pressed on the gamer:bit, just like an accelerate button used in driving games.
+Then we'll want to check if the P16 button is pressed on the controller:bit, just like an accelerate button used in driving games.
 For simplicity, we will want the robot to move forward when pressing the up (P0) button on the direction pad.
 We will be using a nested

 if statement to check on the buttons defined in the gamer:bit extension.
 A nested if statement is one or more if statements "nested" inside of another if statement.
 If the parent if statement is true, then the code looks at each of the nested if statements and executes any that are true.
 If the parent if statement is false, then none of the nested statements will execute.
 By using the logic statement, we will be using the